bruderol/project-automation/docs/SETUP.md

 In case you use your own installation of the tools anyways: Once you installed the above listed tools, please continue with section [Development Environment Configuration](#Development-Environment-Configuration) in this setup tutorial to configure everything as needed.

+### Improve VM Performance

+By default the VM is configured to use 6 GB of RAM and 3 CPUs.

+If you have enough RAM and CPU on your machine then you can use the VirtualBox Manager UI to give the VM more RAM or CPU.
+* You have to stop the VM first to be able to do so.
+* Start Oracle VM VirtualBox
+* Select "Change" on your VM
+* under "System" you find tabs to change RAM and CPU settings
+* When done choose OK and start your VM again

 ### Using the VM

 #### Start / Stop the VM

-Once installed you can start and stop the VM from VirtualBox UI as any other VirtualBox VM.
+* Once installed you can start and stop the VM from VirtualBox UI as any other VirtualBox VM.

 #### Login